 Public improvement serial bonds, refunded in 2001, were utilized to finance the construction of a new public safety facility.
-The Tobacco Settlement Pass-Through bonds were utilized to finance the purchase of the County's future right, title and interest in the Tobacco Settlement Revenues.
+The Tobacco Settlement Pass-Through bonds were utilized to finance the purchase of the County's future right, title and, interest in the Tobacco Settlement Revenues.

 In 2005, TTASC advance refunded its 2000 series debt and secured additional Tobacco Settlement Revenues by issuing \$15 million in bonds.
-The proceeds are expected to finance the construction of bridge repairs within the County over the next few years.
+The proceeds financed the construction of bridge repairs within the County.